Variational Quantum Algorithms for Steady States of Open Quantum Systems: Introduction

+Here, we make a step further to propose the variational quantum algorithms for the steady states in open quantum systems, where we use PQC to generate the purification of the mixed state.
+The cost function is based on the Lindblad master equation and it can be decomposed into a sum of polynomial number of terms.
+Each of them can be evaluated using a swap test, Therefore, the cost function can be evaluated using the quantum circuits with linear scale of qubits and polynomial number of quantum gates required.
+We perform numerical simulations on the one-dimensional dessipative transverse field Ising model to show its reliability.

-The rest of this paper is organized as follows: The background needed for this work, including Lindblad master equation for open quantum systems and the purification of mixed states, will be introduced in section \ref{bacoground}.
-In section \ref{method}, we will introduce our method.
-Firstly we will give the ansatz, then there is the loss function and the parameter optimization process.
-In section \ref{result} we will give the test of our method on some models to show its reliability.
-A summary and discussion is given in section \ref{conclusion}.
+The rest of this paper is organized as follows: In Sec. \ref{background}, we will introduce the Lindblad master equation and the steady state.
+In Sec. \ref{method}, we give the method and resource estimation.
+We will introduce the ansatz, give the decomposition of cost function, introduce the swap test, explain the optimization sketch of parameters and estimate the quantum gate and qubit complexity.
+In Sec. \ref{result}, we will give the result of the numerical simulation of the algorithm to show its correctness.
+A summary and discussion will be given in Sec. \ref{conclustion}.